Quantum-Flytrap/bra-ket-vue/README.md

 ### Code examples

 Folder [examples](./examples/) contains two examples: a plain HTML file and a Vue 3 project.

+And interactive version of the Vue 3 demo: <https://codesandbox.io/s/braketvue-f2rgub>.

 The easiest one to create a single visualization is to use JSFiddle (see [this example](https://jsfiddle.net/stared/m8gzp4n2/)) and embed it.